expo/expo/docs/pages/tutorial/create-a-modal.md

 });
 ```

-To display these buttons, import them in **App.js** and replace the empty `View` component from the previous step.
-Let's also create the handler methods for these buttons so that you can add the functionality later on.
+To display these buttons, import them in **App.js** and replace the empty `<View>` component from the previous step.
+Let's also create the `onPress` functions for these buttons so that we can add the functionality later on.

 <SnackInline
 label="Add Button options"